URBAN5HOLD/urban5hold.github.io/README.md

         <p>
        A strong-hold styling product that gives your hair a firm, shiny look similar to a water-based pomade.
-Keeps your hairstyle in place all day without leaving any greasy residue and is suitable for daily use with a clean and easy application
+Keeps your hairstyle in place all day without leaving any greasy residue and is suitable for daily use with a clean and easy application.

         </p>
       </div>
-      <div class="whatsapp-bar">اطلب الآن عبر واتساب</div>
+      <div class="whatsapp-bar">Order now via WhatsApp</div>
     </a>

     <!-- TWO PRODUCTS -->